|This is the intersection of N. 16th and Locust in 1951.|

 When the viaduct came down, old buildings along the railroad became obvious.
 Today, there’s a single railroad line where there were once dozens, and just a few warehouses where there used to be several.

 Given the murders in their parking lot, the regularly unfulfilled need for police to patrol the area, and the other crime all around them, the only apparent legal activity at 16th and Locust is Chubb’s Foods and Allied Furniture.
-They are both obviously struggling to stay open, but according to a recent interview they’re committed to being there.
+Chubb’s is a neighborhood fixture though, and locals attest to its success.

 |This is the Locust Street Liquor Store, located at the intersection.
 Notice the metal security grate is mangled after the 1969 riot.|